Pathways and Experiences

 The Bay of Plenty Rugby Union representative teams that are part of this pathway are as follows:

 PATHWAY AND REPRESENTATIVE TEAMS FOR SCHOOL LEAVERS AND ADULTS:

 Once athletes leave school, there are three avenues for them to gain entry into the Bay of Plenty Rugby Union Performance Programme:

-1. UNDER 19'S: This pathway is for those male athletes that leave secondary school and are selected for the Chiefs Under 20's, Bay of Plenty Steamers, and/or New Zealand Under 20's.
+1. UNDER 19'S: This pathway is for those male athletes that leave secondary school and are selected for the Bay of Plenty Toa (U19's), Bay of Plenty Ngawha (Development) Chiefs Under 20's, Bay of Plenty Steamers, and/or New Zealand Under 20's.

-2. TIER 1 & 2: This pathway is for our female athletes that are selected to play the Bay of Plenty Volcanix.
+2. TIER 1 & 2: This pathway is for our female athletes that are selected to play for the Bay of Plenty Volcanix Development & Bay of Plenty Volcanix.

 3. PERFORMANCE PATHWAY PROGRAMMES: For all other school leavers and club players who wish to seek entry , you have two methods of entry: